As a homeowner, follow the guidance below

 You are also advised to check whether:

-- Permitted development rights have been removed: Download a permitted development rights enquiry form (DOC)
+- Permitted development rights have been removed from your property: Guidance on permitted development rights

 - Your property is in a conservation area or if it is a listed building (PDF)

 If you want written confirmation that planning permission is not required, refer to Lawful development certificates (GOV.UK) for more information.

 You may also require building regulations consent for the works you are proposing.
 Please refer to do I need building regulations approval for further guidance.

 We also offer pre-application advice